FriedSock/smeargle/Readme.md

 Which will change to green if you are using Vim from a terminal: you can choose a number from the 256 [colour palette](http://upload.wikimedia.org/wikipedia/en/1/15/Xterm_256color_chart.svg)

-or you can choose a hexadecimal value if you are using a GUI verson:
+or you can choose a hexadecimal value if you are using a GUI version:

     let g:smeargle_newline_gui_colour = '#005f5f'